hpides/alsatian/reproducibility/readme.md

 - **run the experiment for 64 GB**
     - open the containers bash: `sudo docker exec -it <CONTAINER-ID-WITH-64GB-MEMORY> bash`
-    - copy the [figure-16-64gb.sh](scripts/figure-16-64gb.sh) script on the container and run it (e.g. by placing it in one of the mounted directories)
+    - copy the [figure-16-64gb.sh](scripts/figure-16-64gb.sh) to the container (e.g. by placing it in one of the mounted directories)
     - execute `figure-16-64gb.sh`